Tanum Church (Bærum)

-Tanum Church (Tanum kirke) is a church located at Bærum in Viken county, Norway.
+Tanum Church (Tanum kirke) is a church located at Bærum in Akershus county, Norway.

 History

 The church from the early 12th century is one of two medieval churches in Bærum.

 It was constructed of stone in a rectangular form.

 It is a Romanesque church that sometimes is referred to as built in Anglo-Saxon style.
 The church is dated to the first half of the 12th century and was dedicated to Saint Mary the Virgin.
 In the early 18th century, the church was expanded eight meters to the west.
 On the north side of the choir, a sacristy with burial chamber below was built in 1674.
 However, this soon became too small, and in 1713 a larger burial chapel was built, next to the sacristy.
 In the early 20th century, the church was restored.

 The church and surrounding burial site is considered as an important cultural heritage by the Norwegian Directorate for Cultural Heritage and protected by law.

 Tanum church has retained its rich inventory and has been a popular motive for many visual artists, among them Harriet Backer.